au2/blue-button-benchmark/README.md

 <a name="design1"/>
 ## Design 1

-In this design each entry for a particular section is stored in its own collections.
+In this design entries for a particular section are stored in its own collections.
 The schema for collections _allergies_ and _medications_ are

 ``` javascript
 var allergies_schema = {